hui444/mayor-codes-fontend/README.md

 o Click FINISH CREATING AT NUSMODS to see your finished timetable at the NUSMods website.
 You can make any changes on NUSMods if you wish to.

+o Click COPY LINK to copy the link of the generated timetable.

 o Click BOOKMARK to be redirected to the BOOKMARK page.

 --------------------------------------------------BOOKMARK PAGE-----------------------------------------------------